wbsoft/parce/README.rst

 building your own language definitions and parse text using them.

 The `parce` module is designed to be very fast, while being written in pure Python, using native data structures as much as possible.
+Parsing can be done in a background thread.

 A powerful feature of parce is that you can retokenize only modified parts of a text if you already have tokenized it.
 This makes parce suitable for text